 Before the freeze

 There are a few steps you can take before a winter storm hits to help prepare roadways and surfaces.

 Anything delicate should be brought indoors (or covered) before snow and ice falls.
 Lawn items like fire pits and furniture are better kept in the basement or garage, or protected with a plastic sheet.

-Spraying your driveway and walkway with a non-salt based de-icer is a great way to be ahead of the game in preventing a slushy and slipper mess.
+Spraying your driveway and walkway with a non-salt based de-icer is a great way to be ahead of the game in preventing a slushy and slippery mess.

 Some alternatives to road salt are expensive, so instead of shelling out a fortune, there are plenty of other all-natural options you likely already have on-hand.